MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-stop-accept-new-connection.md

 </HoldList>
 ```

-In SQL Server 2008 Analysis Services or later versions, you can run an MDX query on the dynamic management views to see the various connections, their transactions, and who’s granted locks and who’s waiting on locks (blocking).
+In SQL Server 2008 Analysis Services or later versions, you can run an MDX query on the dynamic management views to see the various connections, their transactions, and who's granted locks and who's waiting on locks (blocking).

 ```sql
 select * from $system.discover_connections;